ABS Address Register Information Guide

 Desktop canvassing

-Desktop canvassers analyse information about addresses using online resources including aerial imagery, property listings, and state/territory government planning and mapping tools to update the Register.
+Desktop canvassers analyse information about addresses using online resources including aerial images, property listings, and state or territory government planning and mapping tools to update the Register.

 Scope

 The Address Register includes all known physical addresses within Australia (including Other Territories).
-The Register does not include non-physical addresses such as post office boxes or email addresses.
+The Address Register does not include non-physical addresses such as post office boxes or email addresses.
+The Address Register is ‘dwelling-centric’ meaning it is organised around dwellings and their characteristics, not around people or households.

 Special Dwellings